selinon/demo-deployment/README.rst

 Deployment of Selinon's demo into OpenShift

 To do the deployment, run the following commands.
-Note that you have to have Travis CLI installed and you have to be logged in using `travis login <https://github.com/travis-ci/travis.rb#readme>`_.
+Note that you have to have Travis CLI installed and you have to be logged in to Travis CI using `travis login <https://github.com/travis-ci/travis.rb#readme>`_ and to OpenShift cluster using ``oc login <URL>``.

 ::